Skip to content

 print("SAVE BUT DO NOT SHARE PRIVATE KEY")

-🔒 Important: Store the output securely.
-The private key grants full control over the corresponding address and should never be shared.
+Important: Store the private key securely.
+It grants full control over the corresponding address and should never be shared.

-You will need to use the generated keys in two places:
+The generated keys are used in two places:

-✅ You may reuse the same key pair for both Metering and Free Calls, or generate separate credentials for better isolation.
+You can reuse the same keypair for both Metering and Free Calls, or generate separate credentials for better isolation.

 Configuring the Daemon